 Everything needs to be kept in perspective in poker.
 Just as a hand is going to have different values in different situations, stealing the blinds isn't always going to make sense.
 Think about the position you'll be in if you do manage to steal the blinds vs. if you don't.
 Pretend that the blinds are sitting at 10/25 and you have a starting stack of 20,000.
 Now, this would be an awfully deep stack to start with, but it illustrates the point perfectly.
 35 chips are going to mean not even a 1% difference in your stack size, not even close to 1%.
 Sure, you'll only lose a fraction if you miss the blinds, but that doesn't even matter.
 Just remember that until you get into the middle-late stages that stealing blinds is a waste of time.

 Defending Against Steals

-If you are in the blinds you will have a firsthand look at just how often players come after your blinds.
+If you are in the blinds, you'll have a firsthand look at just how often players come after your blinds.
 If you suspect that some opponents are trying to steal your blinds even when an event has just begun, you should be smiling.
 Not only does this mean that they probably don't know what they are doing, but it also means that they are going to create opportunities for you to trap them with relative ease.
 You won't need to make any fancy or tricky plays to get these players' money.
 All that you need to do is sit back and wait for them to be unnecessarily reckless.
 Isn't it beautiful?

 The way that you capitalize on this over aggression is to pick your spots.
 You don't need to have a super strong hand, you just need to position yourself so that the raiser always thinks they have control of the hand.
 If someone thinks that you are likely to fold (regardless of whether you actually are), they are going to be that much more inclined to fire away over and over.
 A small, insignificant pot could easily blossom into something of real size if a player is careless enough.